 flybuys has a partnership with Shell.
 The best way to maximise this partnership is to:

 - spend $30 or more at Coles; but

 - forgo the 4c fuel discount;

 - opt instead to earn 8 bonus flybuys points per litre; in addition to

 - the regular 0.5 flybuys points per $1 spent; and then

 - transfer your flybuys points to Velocity

 Velocity’s separate partnership with BP offers 2 Velocity Points per litre filled or 2 Velocity Points per dollar spent in-store.
-However, Qantas will become BP’s exclusive partner sometime in early 2020.
+However, Qantas will become BP’s exclusive partner in February 2020.